-There is no point trying to force a subject if you have no academic passion for it.
-Only the very clever will do this with any academic success, and even they will find it to have been unfulfilling.
-Education, and preparing for a degree, is a chance to make sure that you are learning more about the topics you care about.
-Do not feel stigma around your passion.
+The whole point of higher education is to find a degree (and a career) that you genuinely care about.
+Do not feel stigma around your academic passion.
 You are more likely to succeed in life if you excel in one subject as opposed to struggling in another.

-If you are struggling to make a decision on subject choices, do not hesitate to contact us and we would be more than happy to see if we are able to help.
+If you are struggling to make a decision on A-level subject choices, do not hesitate to get in touch with us at A&J Education to book a free consultation.